ikmb/wgs-calling/docs/installation.md

 # Installation

+If you are at the IKMB, you can safely ignore the following...

 ## References

 This pipeline requires the GATK resource bundle as a reference.
-Please download it from [here](https://software.broadinstitute.org/gatk/download/bundle). folder containing the various assembly-specific sub folders will be needed later.
+Please download it from [here](https://software.broadinstitute.org/gatk/download/bundle) to a location where it is visible to all nodes in your cluster.
+The folder containing the various assembly-specific sub folders will be needed later.

 ## Config file